catalyst-cloud/catalystcloud-docs/source/best-practices.rst

-If you ever need to send the output of some code to a support staff member and that code contains a password or other sensitive information; Be sure that you censor the password before sending it as done below.
+If you ever need to send the output of some code to a support staff member and that code contains a password or other sensitive information; Be sure that you censor the password before sending it, as done below.

 .. code-block:: bash